 Passive House is an internationally recognised building standard that delivers a building that requires very little energy for space heating or cooling.
 The result is a home that provides a warm and comfortable living environment.
 The temperature is even throughout the home and operates typically between 20 and 25 degrees, while consuming minimal energy.
 Passive Houses consume between 75%-90% less heating energy than a conventional house.

-No, any building can be built to the PassivHaus standard. eHaus have built a yoga studio, offices.
-There are also plans to build schools and commercial properties as the PassivHaus benefits becomes better understood by more.
+No, any building can be built to the PassivHaus standard. eHaus have built a yoga studio and offices.
+There are also plans to build schools and commercial properties as the PassivHaus benefits become better understood by more.

 In some cases, it is possible that it is the same cost, but for an individually designed residential home typically the benchmark cost is 10-15% more than a standard home.
 The square metre rate is difficult for us to provide for building a Passive House, as the local climate region and individual design specifications and other key considerations have a big impact on the final cost.
 Passive Houses are built to a higher standard and perform at a higher international certified standard than a code build.
 As such, the initial upfront investment costs are often slightly higher as a result of the more intensive planning and superior components involved.
 However this is soon realised over the lifespan of the building due to the extremely efficient performance and incredible low running costs.
 Also due to the high quality of the build the maintenance of the building is lower e.g. no condensation and mould to damage the internal fabric of the home, saving on maintenance time and money.

-The answer to that is Yes can!
+The answer to that is - Yes you can!
 In a Passive House though, you probably won’t feel the need to do so and it is not necessary throughout most of the year.
 In a code build house people are encouraged to open the windows as it’s important that houses breathe and also to ensure stale air as well as odours and moisture can dry out.
 But Passive Houses are different.
 The ventilation system provides constant high quality indoor air, automatically removing moisture and ensuring all year round comfort.
 The result is a space that has no draughts, and a constant supply of warm fresh filtered air.
-The Mechanical heat recovery system also removed 98% of pollutants from the air - ideal for those who suffer from asthma or allergies.
+The Mechanical Heat Recovery System also removed 98% of pollutants from the air - ideal for those who suffer from asthma or allergies.

 Not at all, eHaus Passive Houses are all architecturally designed to your preferences.
 There is an unlimited range of external cladding options and a lot of flexibility for the shape and layout when designing and building your eHaus.